 Launched in 1999, Home Live Art is a company of creative producers with an established reputation for delivering high quality, innovative work.
 Not committed to a venue, we work in collaboration with an ever growing range of venues, organisations, festivals and institutions responding to locations, contexts and audiences to bring innovative art experiences to the general public.

 With a twist on the traditional, communal and the celebratory, HLA produces and curates a year round programme of artist led, participatory work which has pioneered the presentation of experimental live art and inter-disciplinary work into the mainstream & community sectors.

-Over the past five years I have produced and curated HLA events at Latitude Festival, managed the evaluation of their Strategic Touring project and assisted the Co-Directors in the overall running of the company on an annual basis.
+Over five years I produced and curated HLA events at Latitude Festival, managed the evaluation of their Strategic Touring project and assisted the Co-Directors in the overall running of the company on an annual basis.
 Before leaving the company I led the application to become a charity, and supported the Directors through a period of organisational development.

 Thumbnail project image: Photograph by Jim Banks.

 producer | previous.

-A new producing post at Farnham Maltings focusing on the development of studio work, and being the company producer for Up In Arms.
+A new producing post at Farnham Maltings which was focused on the development of studio work, and being the company producer for Up In Arms.
 Previously acted as producer for maternity cover which focused on leading the producing team in supporting produced, supported and associate artists.
 I also worked closely with Victoria Melody and Little Bulb Theatre as producer for all projects and annual planning.